An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Pump-probe spectroscopy based on non-equilibrium BSE}

-We have developed a computational framework based on the newly implemented non-equilibrium \gls{bse} (see~\cref{sec:New_NonEq_BSE}), as shown in~\cref{fig:workflow_pump-probe_noneqBSE}.
-This framework makes use of \gls{rt}-\gls{tddft} and \gls{cdft}, respectively, to model the pump-induced dynamics across different timescales.
+Some of us have developed a computational approach based on the newly implemented non-equilibrium \gls{bse} (see~\cref{sec:New_NonEq_BSE}), as shown in~\cref{fig:workflow_pump-probe_noneqBSE}.
+It makes use of \gls{rt}-\gls{tddft} and \gls{cdft}, respectively, to model the pump-induced dynamics across different timescales.
 At femtosecond time delays, carrier populations are extracted from \gls{rt}-\gls{tddft} simulations (see~\cref{sec:New_fsDynamics_TDDFT}), where Kohn-Sham orbitals evolve under a time-dependent vector potential representing the optical pump.
 At longer, \ie picosecond, timescales, thermalized carrier occupations are obtained according to the Fermi-Dirac distribution using \gls{cdft} (see~\cref{sec:New_cDFT_GS}).
 The resulting photoexcited carrier populations are incorporated into the \gls{bse} Hamiltonian, modifying both the transition matrix elements and the screened Coulomb interaction.
 These modifications account for two essential many-body effects that govern transient optical responses, namely Pauli blocking and Coulomb screening.
 The \gls{ta} spectrum is given as the difference between the excited-state and static spectra.

-It has been successfully applied to a range of semiconductors, including WSe$_2$, CsPbBr$_3$, and ZnO~\cite{Rossi2025,Qiao2025}.
+This approach has been successfully applied to a range of semiconductors, including WSe$_2$, CsPbBr$_3$, and ZnO~\cite{Rossi2025,Qiao2025}.
 In~\cref{fig:ZnO}, we show the pump-induced absorption spectra for the K-edge of Zn in ZnO and its evolution across different timescales.
 By disentangling the contributions from Pauli blocking and photoinduced Coulomb screening, we identify the latter as the dominant mechanism governing the spectral response~\cite{Rossi2025}.
 Overall, this framework provides a quantitative method for simulating and interpreting pump-probe experiments.
 It can capture transient excitations on different time scales, from femtoseconds to picoseconds, and across a broad spectral range, from the visible and near-infrared to the extreme ultraviolet and X-ray regimes.